emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin/README.md

 * Change player movement speed
 * Clear Status/States Effects
 * Edit Variables/Switches
+* Save/Recall Location and Teleport
+  * Be careful not to skip game events
+  * If you teleport off the map lower X,Y and teleport again to fix it.
 * Open javascript console/developer tools with F8
   * With this you can edit game Variables and Switches (at your own risk) in the $gameVariables and $gameSwitches, as well as other advanced stuff
 * Open Switch/Variable Debug Menu from playtest Mode with F9